 • How do you want your brand to come across to your customers?
 Part of this includes defining your value proposition.
 It should convey what you do and reinforce why you are clearly the best choice for your target audience.

-• Making it 'mobile first'.
+• Making it "mobile first".
 How many versions need to be designed for different screens and interface components?

 • What do you want users to do on a page and what their next steps should be.
 Be strategic about placement of buttons and CTAs.